Camberwell Cemeteries: Camberwell New Cemetery

 Following its acquisition much of the 27.6 ha of land was rented out for other uses, including a golf club and a fireworks factory run by Joseph Wells.
 Although much of the land was later used for interments there are large portions that remain unused for burials.
 Some of this land is now a recreation ground and there now is strong local opposition to this land being used for its original purpose of burials.

 In 1926 the first part of the land was laid out as a cemetery and was consecrated by the Right Reverend William Woodcock Hough, Bishop of Woolwich.
 The first interment took place on 23 May 1927.
 A smaller section was set aside for use of Free Churches.

 The lodge, waiting room and mortuary chapels were designed by Sir Aston Webb and his son, Maurice.
-Maurice Webb was the architect for the crematorium, built in 1939 to meet a growing demand for cremations.
+Maurice Webb was the architect for the Honor Oak crematorium, built in 1939 to meet a growing demand for cremations.
 It is situated in the cemetery grounds, ten acres of which were landscaped as memorial gardens.
 The crematorium is also a listed building and is notable for its beautiful stained glass window.
 By 1984 over 91,000 cremations had been conducted.

 In addition to one grave from the First World War, there are 198 Commonwealth service war graves of the Second, some 80 of the latter in war graves plot in Squares 91 and 92.
 A Screen Wall memorial lists some 120 whose graves could not be marked by headstones, and 56 other service personnel who were cremated at the crematorium.